La Teste-de-Buch

-It is located on the south shore of Arcachon Bay, lying in the southwestern part of Gironde.

-It is the largest of four communes that comprise the Communauté d'agglomération Bassin d'Arcachon Sud (COBAS), which coincides with the urban unit (agglomeration) of La Teste-de-Buch-Arcachon, population 67,563 (2018).
-It is the eighth-largest commune in metropolitan France in geographical area.
+The commune is located on the south shore of Arcachon Bay (Bassin d'Arcachon) and on the Atlantic coast of France, lying in the southwestern part of Gironde, on the departmental border with Landes.
+It is the eighth-largest commune in metropolitan France in geographical area at 180.20 km2 (69.58 sq mi).
+It is the largest and most populated of the four communes that make up the Communauté d'agglomération Bassin d'Arcachon Sud (COBAS), which coincides with the urban unit (agglomeration) of La Teste-de-Buch-Arcachon, population 67,563 (2018).
+La Teste-de-Buch proper had a population of 26,269 as of 2020.

-La Teste-de-Buch is famous for the Dune du Pilat, the highest sand dune in Europe.
+La Teste-de-Buch is famous for the Dune of Pilat (Dune du Pilat), the highest sand dune in Europe.
 It is also the site of a fictional battle during the Napoleonic wars depicted in Sharpe's Siege by Bernard Cornwell.